Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Wynyard's median taxpayer income is $48,000 and average is $57,283 in financial year 2022 data from AreaSearch.
-This is lower than national averages, with Rest of Tas. having a median income of $47,358 and average of $57,384.
-By March 2025, estimates suggest Wynyard's median income will be approximately $53,731 and average $64,123, based on Wage Price Index growth since financial year 2022.
-Census data shows household, family, and personal incomes in Wynyard fall between the 5th and 12th percentiles nationally.
-The income band of $400 - $799 captures 32.2% (2,188 individuals) of Wynyard's community, contrasting with broader area where the $1,500 - $2,999 bracket leads at 28.5%.
-The concentration of 40.5% in sub-$800 weekly brackets highlights economic challenges faced by a significant portion of Wynyard's community.
+Wynyard's median taxpayer income is $48,000 and average income is $57,283 according to AreaSearch's aggregation of postcode level ATO data for the financial year 2022.
+This is lower than national averages.
+Rest of Tas., however, has a median income of $47,358 and an average income of $57,384.
+Based on Wage Price Index growth since financial year 2022, estimated incomes as of September 2025 would be approximately $54,638 (median) and $65,205 (average).
+Census data shows that household, family, and personal incomes in Wynyard fall between the 5th and 12th percentiles nationally.
+The $400 - $799 earnings band captures 32.2% of Wynyard's community (2,229 individuals), contrasting with the broader area where the $1,500 - $2,999 bracket leads at 28.5%.
+The concentration of 40.5% in sub-$800 weekly brackets indicates economic challenges for a significant portion of Wynyard's community.
 After housing costs, 85.9% of income remains, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income